 And when it comes to addressing difficult economic, environmental and societal challenges, these companies are starting in their own backyards – partnering with communities to provide the investment and innovative solutions needed to revitalize local economies and improve lives.

 Some companies are soliciting ideas from their employees, implementing them and celebrating them.
 Take for example how Johnson and Johnson met its citizenship and sustainability goals or how Salesforce’s founder and co-CEO Marc Benioff “lead two employee movements against a pair of controversial pieces of legislation in Indiana and Georgia, and pushed for a “homeless tax” bill in San Francisco to mandate tech companies, like his own, pay higher taxes to help address the Bay Area’s homeless crisis” (according to the Observer).
-As positive as these reactions are to the trend of employee activism, not all corporations are following likewise.
+As positive as these reactions are to the trend of worker activism, not all corporations are following likewise.
 While Amazon has been heralded for some of its corporate social responsibility initiatives, they have been under fire lately for their deterrence of Unions.
 Check out this quote from CNBC.